satwik2711/Repair-Of-Thought/README.md

-# ROT: Automated Program Repair Framework
+# REPAIR-OF-THOUGHT: Automated Program Repair Framework

 **ROT** is a sophisticated, UI-based Automated Program Repair (APR) tool that leverages the power of Large Language Models (LLMs) to generate repair suggestions and patches for bugs in software projects.
 Inspired by cutting-edge research, ROT is designed to address function-level bug repair, offering a streamlined approach that reduces the need for costly, statement-level fault localization.